vaishnavikalluri/WSI---Concept-1--Data-Fetching/README.md

 For high-traffic apps, relying on SSR everywhere is costly.
 ISR or static rendering can reduce server load while keeping the user experience smooth.

 Each page in an application may require a different strategy based on its content and usage.

+CONCEPT-2
+The Staging Secret That Broke Production”
+You’re part of the engineering team at ShopLite, an e-commerce platform preparing for a big sale weekend.
+During deployment, a developer accidentally used the staging database credentials in the production environment, overwriting live product data with test entries.
+The rollback worked, but it caused downtime and loss of customer trust.